 The stand really does make a great post-ride wash prop, and it's simple enough it doesn't really suffer so long as you don't fold it away soaking or refuse to show it the lube.

 While tasks like changing cables, adjusting brakes and gears are no problem, the lack of a clamp means you can't do anything requiring even a moderate amount of torque.

 Also, the stand has a limit of 25kg, and the heavier the bike the less stable it is.
 You can boost stability by lowering the height, though as mentioned, this results in more stooping.

 Finally, there is no tool holder, and I really missed this.
 Something to hold hex keys and bolts close to hand while working is priceless.
-Topeak does a compatible Aluminium Tool Tray it's unfortunately managed to put a price on, however, and it's a £17.99 extra.
+Topeak does a compatible Aluminium Tool Tray that it has unfortunately managed to put a price on, however, and it's a £17.99 extra.

 Given this stand's limitations, it's a considerable investment at £139.99.
 However, if you plan to stick to basic maintenance and want something that is hassle-free, portable and of excellent quality, it really fits the bill.